Livable Garden Centre | Livable Basics

 Littoral Forest

 Littoral forest refers to a habitat found along coastal areas, particularly near the shoreline.
-It can include a mix of tree species adapted to the coastal environment and may have unique adaptations for dealing with salt spray and sandy soils.
+It may contain a mix of tree species adapted to salt spray, wind, and sandy soils.

 Loam/Loamy Soil

-Loam or loamy soil is a type of soil that has a balanced texture, containing a mixture of sand, silt, and clay.
-It has good drainage while retaining moisture and nutrients, making it ideal for most plants to grow.
+Loamy soil refers to a soil type that contains a balanced mix of sand, silt, and clay.
+It has good drainage while retaining moisture and nutrients, making it suitable for a wide range of plants.

 M